BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/evil_legacy.md

 **WARGEAR**

-- Heavy armour
+- [Heavy Armour]
 - Bone-breaker
-- shield
+- [Shield]

 **HEROIC ACTIONS**

-- Heroic Strength
+- [Heroic Strength]
-- Heroic Strike
+- [Heroic Strike]

 **SPECIAL RULES**

 - Elfbane
-- Hatred (Elf)
+- [Hatred] (Elf)

 - **Bone-breakers** `ACTIVE`

-This is a Unique hand weapon.
-Enemy models with an Elven weapon Engaged in Combat with, or supporting a model Engaged in Combat with, Razgush do not receive the bonus to the roll-off should the Duel Roll result in a Drawn Combat.
+This is a Unique [hand weapon][Hand Weapon].
+Enemy models with an [Elven weapon][Elven Weapon] Engaged in Combat with, or supporting a model Engaged in Combat with, Razgush do not receive the bonus to the roll-off should the Duel Roll result in a Drawn Combat.

 - **The Beasts of Mirkwood** `PASSIVE`